brettephillips/DatabaseAppDevelopment/README.md

 * Users will be able to rate decklists saved by other users.

 #### Stakeholders
-* Players of “Magic the Gathering”, both casual and competitive.
+* Players of “Magic the Gathering”, both casual and competitive
   * They want to be able to easily print off their decklist for competitions.
   * They want to be able to scout their competition
   * They want to explore other decklist setups in order to improve their own